Behavioral Health Policy Intern

 - Attend staff meetings and partner events meetings related to GHF’s behavioral health projects

-- Current college or graduate student pursuing degree in communications, marketing, public health, public policy, or comparable program
+- Current graduate student pursuing degree in public health, public policy, or comparable program

 This position may start as soon as they are available.
 This is a paid position with a commitment of 15-20 hours per week.
 Practicum and school credit hours can also be earned.
 There is opportunity for a qualified candidate who performs well to extend this position through the fall and spring school semesters.

 To apply, please send a resume and cover letter to Alyssa Green at email@example.com and include “Behavioral Health Policy Intern” in the subject line.